johnathanvman/F6/index.md

 						]))
 				}
 				if(unit(s[2]).Name == "Wolf Queen"){
-					Entrys = [" I shove the queen onto the throne and kneel before her.
+					Entrys = ["I shove the queen onto the throne and kneel before her.
 Her earlier attitude is replaced by embarrassment when I spread her legs.
-I lick her nub until it hardens, then start exploring deeper.
+I lick her slit until its wet, then start exploring deeper.
 She arches her back, and writhes as I pleasure her.
 She wraps her legs around me when she cums, and I'm coated in her juices.
 Her legs unwrap, and she kicks me prone onto the fancy rug before the throne.
 She straddles me, and strokes my length until its firm.
 She slides herself down until reaching the base.
 Her tail wags against my legs as she rides me.
 I grab her hips and start thrusting into her.
 She starts bucking, and her crown tumbles off.
 I pull her down into a kiss as we cum."]
+				}
+				if(unit(s[2]).Name == "Harpy Queen"){
+					Entrys = [" I make a running jump off the throne to reach the flying Queen.
+We collide with my face between her thighs, and I quickly wrap my arms around her.
+She shouts angrily, commanding me to let go.
+I start licking her mound as she struggles to keep us aloft.
+She thrashes her wings desperately, but can't fly while distracted by my tongue.
+We crash into a massive heap of coins and other treasures.
+She throws my body off of her, but instead of attacking, she straddles me and slides my stiffness into her.
+I writhe under her as she bounces into my hips, my cock already feels ready to burst.
+I'm utterly powerless under her as she aggressivly rides me, and my throbbing length is now completely overstimulated from her tight depths.
+She gets lifted into the air when my back arches, and tumbles onto my chest as I start cumming.
+Her fluffy wings encase me as we roll down the pile of riches.
+I feel her body start to tremble, and she climaxes before we reach the bottom.
+I take a moment to enjoy her feathery embrace before standing.
+I help her up, and her talons scrape against the ground as her wobbly legs struggle for balance.
+She wraps a wing around me for support, and takes one last look at her crown neatly resting on the top of the glimmering pile of wealth before we start walking towards the exit."]
 				}
 			}else{//FAIL
 				Entrys.push("I try to make a move on SUB, but she's not in the mood.")